kremrik/csv-validator/README.md

 # csv_validator
-A basic CLI for constraining and validation CSV values
+A basic CLI for constraining and validation CSV values, and another excuse to keep learning Rust!

 ## Examples
 All files are found in the [examples](./examples) directory